syncfusion-content/fileformat-docs/File-Formats/Presentation/Security.md

 ---
-title: Encrypting and Decrypting the PowerPoint Presentation
+title: Encrypting and Decrypting the PowerPoint Presentation |Syncfusion|
 description: Encrypting and Decrypting the PowerPoint Presentation; security in using Presentation
 platform: file-formats
 control: Presentation